All Products

 • Performed the following operations in the region where the GPU-accelerated instance resides:

-• Uploaded the audio and video resources to the OSS bucket in the region where the GPU-accelerated instances are located.
-You have the read and write permissions on the objects in the bucket.
+• Upload the audio and video resources that you want to process to an Object Storage Service (OSS) bucket in the region where the GPU-accelerated instances are located.
+Make sure that you have the read and write permissions on objects in the bucket.
 For more information, see Upload objects.
-For more information, see Bucket ACL.
+For more information about permissions, see Modify the ACL of a bucket.

 Use the Function Compute console to deploy a GPU application